Digital Capability Scheme

 Things you need to know

-The scheme is open for applications from 1 August 2020.
-Applications made on or after this date will be considered under the terms of this scheme, this may mean some applications that were eligible under the 19/20 scheme are no longer eligible.
-Applications cannot be considered retrospectively.
+Applications made under the September DCS after the scheme closed in October will re processed under the terms of this scheme.
+This may mean some applications that were eligible under the earlier schemes are no longer eligible.
+Applications cannot be considered retrospectively and existing decision including awards already paid will not be changed.

-Students with a tuition fee debt to the University are ineligible to apply.
+Students with a tuition fee debt to the University are ineligible to receive an award.

 Students with a payment plan will be means assessed.

-DCS awards will be taken into account in any future Student Support Fund applications.
+DCS awards (all schemes) will be considered in any future Student Support Fund applications.
 Details of the fund will be published on the UWE Bristol Support Fund page before the start of term.

-It is your responsibility to ensure you acquire the appropriate equipment.
+It is your responsibility to ensure you acquire the appropriate equipment with the funds provided.

 You should ensure you retain documentation regarding warranty for repair in case of damage.